 In short, construction costs are any costs associated with the physical construction of the building.
 Project costs are all the expenses necessary to make construction happen.
 Understanding this difference will help you balance your budget and fully realize your project’s scope.

-At Neumann Monson, we want every project to be as successful as possible, which is why we are happy to help our clients break down the costs.
-To understand the process of working with us, check our guide to the architectural process and our breakdown of the most common project delivery methods.
+W\e want every project to be as successful as possible, which is why we are happy to help our clients break down the costs.
+To understand the process of working with an architect, download our guide to the architectural process.